KamranAzeem/kubernetes-katas/08-storage-basic.md

 * Semi automatic
 * Fully automatic

+We will also discuss the difference between `Deployment` and `Statefulset` and the use-cases.

 ## Manual provisioning of PV and PVC:
 In *manual* mode, you create a PV manually; then, create a PVC to use that PV; and then, configure your pod to use that PVC on a mount-point in the file-system of the pod.